Scans and reductions

 If we pass

 reduce a function that is not associative, or does not have the provided neutral element, we will get wrong results at run-time.
 What’s worse, the compiler will not be able to detect that we messed up (it’s actually impossible in general), however techniques exist for testing associativity empirically.
+You can also invent a neutral element if necessary.

 Scans (also called prefix sums) are similar to reductions, but rather than producing a single result, they produce an array of the same size as the input, where each element is conceptually a reduction of a prefix of the array: